-Issue: How to Fix High CPU Usage by Antimalware Service Executable (MsMpEng.exe)?
+Issue: How to fix high CPU usage by Antimalware Service Executable (MsMpEng.exe)?

-“Antimalware Service Executable is one of the main Windows Defender processes, which is also known as MsMpEng.exe.
-This file is responsible for Real-Time Protection service, meaning that it’s task is to scan downloaded files for spyware/worms/virus/malware, terminate them, and eventually remove.
+Antimalware Service Executable is one of the main Windows Defender processes, which is also known as MsMpEng.exe.
+This file is responsible for Real-Time Protection service, meaning that it’s task is to scan downloaded files for spyware/worms/virus/malware, quarantine them, and eventually remove.

 - low hardware resources;

 - outdated Windows Defender registry files;

 - Windows Defender directory self-scanning function;

 If you choose so, you can uninstall Windows Defender, and that would work as Antimalware Service Executable High CPU usage fix perfectly.
 However, Microsoft Defender is a powerful antivirus, which is perfectly compatible with Windows 10 OS, so before switching to a third-party utility, try the fixes below.

 This video contains information about eliminating this issue: